 - Pack biodegradable wet wipes.
 This

 speakfor itself really.
 Luxuries such as a warm shower are non existent here, so wet wipes are your best friend for keeping yourself clean.
-Add this to your list of must haves when preparing for your Kilimanjaro climb.

 - Don’t forget the sunscreen!
 When you are immersed in temperatures well below 0, it may not feel like you need the extra protection but the UV index increases rapidly the higher you climb and sunburn can be really uncomfortable for the rest of your summit.